ProjackL2/L2-Telegram-Bot/l2tg-bot/docs/en/installation.md

      - Windows: double‑click `start.bat` or run `start.bat` in a console.
      - Linux/macOS: `chmod +x ./start.sh && ./start.sh`
      - Or run directly: `java -jar l2tg-hub-1.0.jar`
+   - *Note*: On the first run, the Hub will require a license.
+See [Licensing](licensing.md) for details.

 ### Agent package